 While working as a Physical Therapist, she went to study literature, philosophy and media science at the University of Karlsruhe and Philipps-University in Marburg, Germany.

-Her book "Enkaustik- Das Grundlagenbuch zur Wachsmalerei" was published April 2015, Christopherus Verlag, Germany and translated into English in 2017, “How to create Encaustic Art- A guide to painting with wax”.
+Her book "Enkaustik- Das Grundlagenbuch zur Wachsmalerei" was published April 2015 by Christopherus Verlag, Germany and translated into English in 2017, “How to create Encaustic Art- A guide to painting with wax”.

 “Wachsmalerei- Birgit Huttemann-Holz”, a tutorial video and three documentations were published in 2016/2017 with the group “geistreich-lernen.de”, Germany

-She attended a month long residency at The Studios of Key West in February 2017.
+In February 2017, she attended a month-long residency at The Studios of Key West.

 Available Works By Birgit Huttemann-Holz.